leonardo5621/wind-turbine-api/README.md

 This project is divided as follows:

-- `app folder`: Place where the entire API application source code is located.
+- `app`: Place where the entire API application source code is located.
 - `data_sources`: CSV files containing the wind turbines data.
-- `jobs`: Module containing jos that can be launched to perform specific tasks.
+- `jobs`: Module containing jobs that can be launched to perform specific tasks.
 Most notably, loading the CSV files data into postgres.

 ## Running the Server

 To run the API server locally, there are two main options:

-- Running locally with the uvicorn command, **make sure you are placed inside the `/app` folder to run this command**:
+- Running locally with the uvicorn command, **make sure you are placed inside the `app` folder to run this command**:
 ```
    uvicorn main.app
 ```